ryhats11/TopPicksTool/replit.md

   - Foreign key constraint with cascade delete to maintain referential integrity
 - **GEOs Table**: Stores geographic regions with code, name, and sort order
 - **Brands Table**: Global brand directory with name, default URL, and status
-- **GeoBrandRankings Table**: Junction table for GEO-Brand relationships with position and RPC data
+- **GeoBrandRankings Table**: Junction table for GEO-Brand relationships with position and affiliate link data
   - Position (nullable): 1-10 for featured brands, null for non-featured brands
-  - RPC in cents, optional affiliate link, timestamp
+  - Optional affiliate link, timestamp
   - Unique constraints on (geoId, position) when position is not null, and (geoId, brandId) to prevent duplicates
   - Foreign keys to GEOs and Brands with cascade delete
   - Supports both featured (top 10 ranked) and unlimited non-featured brands per GEO